imbenrabi/-Transaction-Manager/README.md

 </h1>

 ## Roadmap
-- GetAllCategory aggregation route server side.
-- Migrating all http requests to a service.
-- Toggle dark mode button.
 - Migrating Operations to a modal on transactions route.
-- upgrade categories view to a worthy dashboard using recharts.
+- Upgrade categories dashboard to use recharts.